 - Avoid contact with others, especially those who are at high risk of severe COVID-19 illness.

 Negative Antigen or Molecular Test Result

-The State will allow adults who have a negative COVID-19 Antigen or PCR test collected no more than 72 hours before arriving in Maine to forgo the 14-day quarantine upon arrival in Maine.
+The State will allow adults who have a negative COVID-19 antigen or molecular (PCR, NAAT, or isothermal) test collected no more than 72 hours before arriving in Maine to forgo the 10-day quarantine upon arrival in Maine.
 An antibody test is not accepted to forgo quarantine for visitors and those returning to Maine.
 Maine is strongly urging visitors to “Know Before You Go,” meaning they should get tested and receive their test results in their home state before traveling to Maine, which will allow them to take appropriate action depending on the result.
 If you do not have the test result by the time you arrive, you must quarantine in your lodging until you receive the result.
 Individuals may be tested upon arrival in Maine as well, but they must quarantine while awaiting the results.

-Additionally, the State will exempt residents from the following states from the testing and 14-day quarantine requriement altogether because, when adjusted for population, the prevalence of active cases of COVID-19 in these states is similar to Maine.
+Exempt states: Residents from the following states are exempt from the testing and 10-day quarantine requirement above because, when adjusted for population, the prevalence of active cases of COVID-19 in these states is similar to Maine.
 Maine residents can also travel to these states and return without testing or completing a 10-day quarantine.